 As part of the Board of Trustees, Ben will be joining the Development Committee to support AMSA’s efforts in strengthening our position in the community and helping us to achieve our growth goals.
 Ben brings a new set of ideas, strategies, and approach that will connect modern technology with our School’s Mission and Core Values.
 A critical piece of the puzzle is to build a network of relationships to help accomplish our goals.
 We encourage the AMSA community to reach out and connect with Ben to help be part of our School’s success!

-Sheila Creaton Kelly, Esq., has spent two decades working in the criminal justice system throughout the Commonwealth.
-In 2001, Ms. Kelly began working at the Middlesex District Attorney’s Office where she prosecuted crimes including domestic violence, assault, sexual assault, and motor vehicle homicide, advancing to become the Deputy Director of District Courts and the Chief of the Juvenile Justice Division.
+Sheila Creaton Kelly, Esq., has spent over two decades working in the criminal justice system throughout Massachusetts.
+Ms. Kelly began her career at the Middlesex District Attorney’s Office where she prosecuted a multitude of offenses and participated in many community efforts.
+She advanced to become Deputy Director of District Courts and Chief of the Juvenile Justice Division.
 In 2007 Ms. Kelly joined the Civil Rights Division of the Massachusetts Attorney General’s Office and prosecuted cases of discrimination and civil rights violations.
 Ms. Kelly served as Director of Investigations at the Department of Youth Services overseeing intergovernmental investigations into allegations of abuse and misconduct.
-In 2011 Ms. Kelly joined the Department of Correction and has served as a Director of Classification, Director of the Victim Services Unit, and is currently the Deputy Superintendent of MCI Shirley, overseeing classification, treatment, and reentry services for over 1,400 inmates.
+In 2011 Ms. Kelly joined the Department of Correction where she served as a Director of Classification, Director of Victim Services, Deputy Superintendent, and Superintendent of the Concord Prison Complex.
+She is currently Executive Director of the Northeastern Massachusetts Law Enforcement Council where she oversees a consortium of 63 municipal police departments and two sheriff’s offices.
 Ms. Kelly is a graduate of Boston University and Suffolk University Law School.
-She has taught legal writing at Northeastern Law School, is a lecturer in law at Brandeis University, and has presented widely on crime victim rights, dating violence, and criminal justice.
+She has taught legal writing at Northeastern Law School, served as a lecturer in law at Brandeis University, and presented widely on crime victim rights, dating violence, and criminal justice.